saurabhg008/katacoda-scenarios/TestLinux/step3.md

-Assign a home directory '/home/testuser' to user 'testuser'
+Generate a ssh key for user 'testuser' and place it under '/home/testuser'